securityigi/aleph/README.md

 Edit the "SERVER_NAME" constant at your settings.py file.
 	ex: SERVER_NAME = 'mydomain.com:90'

-then create the following entry:
+Change the following parameters with you own key (A key that only you know):

 	SECRET_KEY = 'Pu7s0m3cryp7l337here' #do not use this ;)
-	SAMPLE_SUBMIT_FOLDER= '/some/path' #where samples will be submitted from webui

 Setup your database:

 	python bin/db_create.py

-Run the	webui script:
+Give the execution permission and run the webui script:

+	chmod +x bin/aleph-webui.sh
 	bin/aleph-webui.sh

 To access your webinterface open your favorite browser at http://SERVER_NAME #That value you changed before.